The Rt. Rev’d. David C. Rice

 In 2010, Anna was called to serve as Rector of St. Mark’s Episcopal Church in Hood River, Oregon.
 At St. Mark’s, she served on Diocesan Council and Standing Committee, and the Futures Committee.
 Anna was Chair of the Hood River Warming Shelter (now Hood River Shelter Services) and the coordinator for the Emergency Voucher Program.

-Since 2011, Anna has been working on her PhD in the Religion and Philosophy, with a specialization in Women’s Spirituality through California Institute of Integral Studies.
-It is her hope to begin writing her dissertation in the fall of 2017.
+In the spring of 2011, Anna began working on her PhD in the Religion and Philosophy, with a specialization in Women’s Spirituality through California Institute of Integral Studies.
+She graduated in May 2018 and her dissertation, Modeled After Mary: A Feminist Collaborative Inquiry Exploring Mary as a Heuristic Concept for Women in the Episcopal Church was published as a book in July of the same year.